Winterreisender/webview-nodejs/README.md

 ```shell
 npm i webview-nodejs
 ```
-2. Copy `webview.dll` and `WebView2Loader.dll` or `webview.so` to the working folder.
-You can build them yourself or download them [here](https://github.com/Winterreisender/webview_nativebuild/releases)
+2. Copy `WebView2Loader.dll` to the working folder.
+You can find it in `libs/win32/x64/WebView2Loader.dll`
 3. Import Webview and use webview
 ```js
 import Webview from "webview-nodejs";